MaritaIfemeni/Fullstack_Shopping_App/README.md

 - General:

-  - Deployed application is extremely slow and crashes a lot (needs restarting many of the occations) probably due to the backend issues (ans Azure free tier)?
+  - Deployed application is extremely slow  (Azure free tier?)
   - Testing in the backend has been very little done and not at all in the frontend.
   - Refactoring the code and cleaning up the code (For example: MUI code is not seperated in a seperate file, but in the same file as the component, lots of unused codes etc.).
   - Optimizing the code and performance.